 - This unit focuses on the most fundamental skills of a geologist in being able to describe and interpret geological material and relationships at outcrop scale.
 It builds skills in recording and summarising observations, descriptions and interpretations made in the field, and synthesising results to produce diagrammatic and written summaries of an area.
 The unit comprises laboratory work prior to the field trip to develop skills that need to be applied on the field trip as well as a seven-day field trip to undertake geological mapping (north of Perth).
 Field work emphasises teamwork and workplace safety.

-- Students are able to (1) make and record reliable field observations including proficient use of a geological compass to measure orientation of planar features; (2) integrate field observations with conceptual knowledge to formulate interpretations and represent these interpretations in conventional formats including maps and cross-sections; (3) use aerial photographs and other images, topographic maps and GPS proficiently in the field; and (4) demonstrate understanding of scientific method and professional conduct, and skills in scientific communication.
+- Students are able to (1) make and record reliable field observations including proficient use of a geological compass to measure orientation of planar features; (2) integrate field observations with conceptual knowledge to formulate interpretations and represent these interpretations in conventional formats including maps and cross-sections; (3) use aerial photographs and other images, topographic maps and GPS proficiently in the field; and (4) demonstrate scientific method and professional conduct, and skills in scientific communication of observations and interpretations.

 - Indicative assessments in this unit are as follows: (1) practical laboratory exercises and online activities; (2) a theory–practical test; and (3) field-based exercises and field report.
 Further information is available in the unit outline.